hallowauth/hallow/README.md

 The easiest way to deploy Hallow is with the Terraform module provided in the `terraform/` directory.
 It will deploy all the AWS resources required for Hallow to work.

-Note that you will need to build `hallow` and create a `hallow.zip` and place it in S3 (pre-built binaries are also available from Github Actions).
+For your first deployment try our [quickstart guide](docs/QUICKSTART.md).

 ## What do I need to do to my system to trust Hallow?